“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 October 16 – St. Gerard Majella, Patron Saint of Pregnant Mothers and of Childbirth.

 In the recitation of the Chaplet of Divine Mercy, pro-lifers should keep in mind the historical and intrinsic connection between this devotion and the need to invoke God’s mercy for the sin of abortion, as revealed in the Diary of St. Faustina.
-It is also helpful to keep in mind the special Apostolic Blessing of Pope John Paul II for those who say the chaplet for this particular intention.
+It is also helpful to keep in mind the special Apostolic Blessing of Pope St. John Paul II for those who say the chaplet for this particular intention.